Edible-nest swiftlet: Description

-Germain's swiftlet (Aerodramus germani), with two subspecies germani and amechanus, was formerly considered to be conspecific with the edible-nest swiftlet, but is now often considered to be a separate species.
-It occurs in the Malay Peninsula, central Thailand, coastal Vietnam and Cambodia, Hainan, northern Borneo and parts of the Philippines.

 Behavior

 The edible-nest swiftlet feeds over a range of habitats from coastal areas to the mountains, occurring up to 2,800 metres above sea-level on Sumatra and Borneo.
 These birds generally occur above forests, the forest edge, but also in open country.

 These birds spend most of their lives in the air.
-Its diet consists of flying insects which are caught on the wing.
+Their diet consists of flying insects that are caught on the wing.
 They also drink on the wing.
 They often feed in large flocks with other species of swiftlet and swallow.